1-Pot Chickpea Shakshuka

 How to Make This Recipe

 This 30-minute, 1-pot meal starts with a mixture of onions, garlic, and bell pepper.
-Next comes tomato puree (or diced tomatoes) and tomato paste for plenty of rich, hearty flavor.
+Next comes crushed tomatoes and tomato paste for plenty of rich, hearty flavor.

 Seasonings can practically be whatever you have in your pantry, but I felt that cumin, chili powder, paprika, cayenne, coriander, and cardamom worked best, giving the dish a smoky, earthy, rich, and comforting flavor.